fnziman/PewPew/docs/README.md

 Pew Pew players will be able to play a seamless game, rotate and move the falling pieces, choose the difficulty of the game.

-In addition, this project will include a production README.
+Pew Pew will have an intuitive and pleasant UI.

 ## Design Layout

 This app will be a single screen app.
 The screen will include the game itself, buttons to select difficulty, and the current high-score.
-Additionally, there will be links to my Github, LinkedIn, personal site.
+Additionally, there will be links to my Github, LinkedIn, and Personal Site.

 ## Wire Frame